DeborahAkp/Portfolio/SQL/Project 3/README.md

 	CONCAT(ROUND((((total_sales) - (total_sales_prev_year))/ (total_sales)) *100, 2), '%') AS sales_growth
 FROM segment_growth;
 ```
+- The __"Consumer"__ segment shows a consistent positive sales growth percentage from 2011 to 2014.
+The sales increased by approximately 19.82%, 15.35%, and 19.24% each year compared to the previous year.
+- The __"Corporate"__ segment also demonstrates consistent sales growth.
+The growth percentages are approximately 10.69%, 27.28%, and 17.67% for the years 2012, 2013, and 2014, respectively.
+- The __"Home Office"__ segment exhibits the highest sales growth rates among all segments.
+The growth percentages are approximately 10.27%, 28.18%, and 29.30% for the years 2012, 2013, and 2014, respectively.

 |segment|year          |to_char|to_char-2|sales_growth|
 |-------|--------------|-------|---------|------------|
 |Consumer|2011          |$ 1,173,671.84|NULL     |%           |